vechain/thor/docs/maindb-v4-migration.md

-# MainDB v4 Migration
+# MainDB v4 Migration Paths

 ## Introduction

-The `v2.2.0` release introduces database and SQLite changes to improve storage.
-This document outlines the possible migration techniques.
+The `v2.2.0` release introduces database and SQLite changes to improve performance and storage.
+This document outlines the possible migration paths.

-Note that the examples below assume you are operating a node on mainnet.
+**Note:** The examples below assume you are operating a node on mainnet.

 ## Table of Contents